-SimpleDevices recorded net sales of \$0.1 million and a pretax loss of \$1.1 million during the second quarter of 2005.
+SimpleDevices recorded net sales of \$0.3 million and a pretax loss of \$1.2 million during the third quarter of 2005.
 Sales consisted primarily of engineering services related to the development of hardware utilized by SimpleDevices' customers to run the SimplePlatforms software.
 In addition, SimpleDevices also generated revenue by customizing its software products to customer's specific needs.
 Sales attributable to SimpleDevices are included in our Business category when we discuss consolidated results.

-Gross profit was -\$0.1 million, or -78% of sales.
+Gross profit was a loss of \$0.1 million, or -27% of sales.